heucuva/go-qwertysynth/README.md

 ## FM Modulation

-When configured (_i.e._: the waveform configuration is not empty or blank), a waveform will be applied to an amplitude modulator waveform as a note semitone (`Semitone`) value.
+When configured (_i.e._: the waveform configuration is not empty or blank), a waveform will be applied to an amplitude modulator waveform as a note microtone (`Microtone`) value.

-Semitones are synth machine specific implementations, but are usually defined as rational mini-steps between notes.
+Microtones are synth machine specific implementations, but are usually defined as rational mini-steps between notes.

 ## Synth Machines